 The tightness can be established as follows.
-Let $N$ consists of two subsets of individuals $M$ and $R$, where $M$ consists of $k$ individuals whose each individual performance is of value $1+\epsilon$ with probability $1$, for a parameter $\epsilon > 0$, and $R$ consists of $k$ individuals whose each individual performance is of value $a$ with probability $1/a$ and of value $0$ otherwise, for parameter $a \geq 1$.
+Let $N$ consist of two disjoint subsets of items $M$ and $R$, where $M$ is a set of $k$ items whose each individual performance is of value $1+\epsilon$ with probability $1$, for parameter $\epsilon > 0$, and $R$ is a set of $k$ items whose each individual performance is of value $a$ with probability $1/a$ and of value $0$ otherwise, for parameter $a \geq 1$.
 Then, we note that

 and

 Hence, it follows that